ccztux/modpd/README.md

 # Stats
 #------

-# enable statistic logging
+# enable stats logging
 stats_enabled="1"

-# interval in seconds on which the statistic should be logged
+# interval in seconds when the stats should be logged
 stats_interval="300"
 ```